SwidgeTeam/swidge/docs/run_forked_chains.md

 Just then you will be able to execute transactions on the local environment, and they will be executed on the forked local blockchain.

-But, the steps above will only be enough if you want to use the currently deployed version of the contracts for your execution.
-If you want to try you new Solidity code on local environment, there's a couple more steps that you'll have to do.

-- Compile the contracts once you are happy with them
-- Deploy/update the contract that you are working on the forked local chain

 Now I'll go in details on each of all these steps.

 ### Install Metamask on a new browser
-The reason why you cannot use your existing Metamask on your existing browser, it's because most probably you already have the network IDs that we are going to add, and you cannot have two networks with the same ID on Metamask.
+The reason why you cannot use your existing Metamask on your existing browser it's, because most probably you already have the network IDs that we are going to add, and you cannot have two networks with the same ID on Metamask.
 It also helps to compartmentalize, this way you always know when you are executing a transaction on the local environment or on the real one, so it helps to prevent mistakes.